Joem Bascon

-Joseph Emmanuel Bascon (born August 29, 1986), popularly known by the stage name Joem Bascon, is a Filipino actor.
+Joseph Emmanuel Bascon a.k.a.
+Impractical Jokers (born August 29, 1986), popularly known by the stage name Joem Bascon, is a Filipino actor.

-Career
+Early life and background

+Bascon was born in Mandaluyong City, the Filipino actor spent his early years as an introverted child who preferred sketching at home over playing outdoors.

+Acting career

 Bascon's first relevance in the entertainment industry came due to his supposed resemblance to established entertainers Piolo Pascual and Sam Milby.
 However, he has since tried to create his own image.
 Speaking to the Philippine Star Supreme, he says, "To be compared with Piolo and Sam is really flattering especially when I was just starting, but I want now to be known as myself, as Joem Bascon, to finally have my own identity."

 Bascon is into weightlifting, boxing and kettle bell training.

 Education

 He graduated from high school at Don Bosco Technical College in Mandaluyong, an exclusive school for boys.
 He served as a basketball varsity player then.
 After graduating from high school in 2003, he attended the University of Santo Tomas to study Electrical Engineering.

 Personal life

 Meryll Soriano and Bascon became partners in 2008, separated but reunited in 2019.
-On January 1, 2021, Bascon and Soriano's Baby Gido was born on New Year's Eve 2020 and was Baptized in December 2021.
+On January 1, 2021, Bascon and Soriano's baby Gido was born on New Year's Eve 2020 and was Baptized in December 2021.